-An ArcGIS Pro project is a single file, with the extension .aprx, that contains a related collection of maps, scenes, layouts, reports, and other items.
-The project file is associated with a toolbox and geodatabase that are typically specific to the project and stored in a system folder with the project file.
+An ArcGIS Pro project is a single file, with the extension .aprx, that contains a collection of maps, scenes, layouts, reports, and other items.
+The project file is associated with a home folder, default geodatabase, and default toolbox, each of which stores different output files created in the project.

 No. For tasks such as file management that don't require creating and saving a project, you can start without a project template.
 Any items you create during your session will be deleted when you close ArcGIS Pro.
 You have the option to save your work as a project at any time during the session.

-On the ArcGIS Pro start page, click Settings and click the Portals tab to manage your portal connections.
+On the ArcGIS Pro start page, click the Settings tab and click the Portals tab to manage portal connections.

-Can I make folder and database connections permanently available so I don't need to recreate them in new projects?
+Can I make folder, database, and server connections permanently available so I don't need to create them again in new projects?

 Yes.
 Bing Maps can be used in all ArcGIS products.